Montverde, Florida

 Montverde is a town in Lake County, Florida, United States.
-The population was 1,655 at the 2020 census and an estimated 1,675 in 2018.
+The population was 1,655 at the 2020 census.
 It is part of the Orlando–Kissimmee–Sanford Metropolitan Statistical Area.

 History

 Montverde was the location of a Native American settlement and burial ground.
-The earliest record of American settlement is from 1865.
-Initially named "West Lake Apopka", the site took the name "Monte Verde" from a settler from Vermont who remarked on its rolling green hills while arriving at the site by boat on Lake Apopka.
-The town of Montverde was incorporated on May 18, 1925.
+The earliest record of American settlement is from 1865, and initially named "West Lake Apopka".
+The community got its Spanish-derived name "Monte Verde" by a settler from Vermont (which in turn also means "green mountain" and derives from French) who remarked on its rolling green hills while arriving at the site by boat on Lake Apopka.
+The Town of Montverde was incorporated on May 18, 1925.

 The central feature of the town is Montverde Academy, a private preparatory school for primary and secondary students.
 The school was opened in 1912.

 Geography

+The approximate coordinates for the Town of Montverde in Central Florida is located at 28°35′50″N 81°40′43″W.